Soodhu Kavvum: Plot

 Friends Kesavan, Sekar, and Pagalavan meet Das, a middle-aged man who does low-profile kidnappings for a living, and has an imaginary girlfriend Shalu.
 Since they are unemployed and broke, the trio decides to become his assistants.
 Das follows five rules of "kednaping", the first of which is to avoid abducting people from political backgrounds.

 One day, the gang kidnaps a boy and successfully extorts ransom from his father, Nambikkai Kannan.
 Nambikkai's contractor brother has been arrested for attempted bribery by State Minister Gnanodayam, an honest politician.
 Impressed with Das's kidnapping skills, Nambikkai asks him to kidnap Gnanodayam's son, Arumai Pragasam, as revenge and offers to pay Das up to ₹20 million.
 Das initially hesitates, but eventually agrees after being convinced by Kesavan, Sekar, and Pagalavan.

-The next day, the gang sets out to kidnap Arumai but is astonished to see him get kidnapped by another group.
-They kidnap Arumai from the other kidnappers and discover that the first kidnapping was staged by Arumai himself to extort money from his father.
+The next day, the gang sets out to kidnap Arumai, however, when they arrive they see him being kidnapped by another group.
+They snatch Arumai from the other kidnappers and discover that the first kidnapping was staged by Arumai himself to extort money from his father.
 Arumai manages to convince Das and his men to collude with him to obtain ransom money from his father.
 The group demands ₹20 million from the minister and receives the money.

 An argument over splitting the cash arises between Arumai and Das's gang, during which their van loses control and falls from a bridge.
 Arumai escapes with all the money, and Das visualises Shalu dying.
 The minister seeks the assistance of Bramma, a ruthless policeman and encounter specialist, to hunt down the kidnappers.
 Arumai returns home and hides the money in his room.
 Das devises a plan to kidnap Arumai again to retrieve the money.
 They accidentally meet Arumai and kidnap him again.
 Das frees Arumai after making him promise not to tell anything about them to the police.
 Arumai also promises to return their share of the money.
 Bramma learns that Arumai staged his own kidnapping and uses this information to threaten Arumai into testifying against Das's gang.